programmingdogw/freemarket_sample_66d/README.md

 ### Association
 - belongs_to :user
-- belongs_to :prefectures
+- belongs_to :address
-- belongs_to :bigcategorys
+- belongs_to :category
-- belongs_to :brands
+- belongs_to :brand
 - has_many: comments
 - has_many: images
 - has_many: appropriations